‘The nation depends on it’: Vaccination drive replaces giveaways with arm-twisting

 “We’re going to keep climbing this ladder and adding additional measures as needed,” he said.

-The American Medical Association and other groups said health workers across the country should be required to roll up their sleeves.
-They argued it is unacceptable for unprotected workers to interact with patients who might have compromised immune systems or be too young to qualify for the vaccines.
+The American Medical Association and other groups said health care workers across the country should be required to roll up their sleeves.
+They said it is unacceptable for unprotected workers to interact with patients who might have compromised immune systems or be too young to qualify for the vaccines.

-“This is the logical fulfillment of the ethical commitment of all health care workers to put patients as well as residents of long-term care facilities first and take all steps necessary to ensure their health and well-being,” the letter signed by the American Nursing Association, American Psychiatric Association and others said.
+“This is the logical fulfillment of the ethical commitment of all health care workers to put patients as well as residents of long-term care facilities first and take all steps necessary to ensure their health and well-being,” said the letter, signed by the American Nursing Association, the American Psychiatric Association and others.

-Health workers were among the first Americans to become eligible for the COVID-19 vaccines, yet many workers continue to refuse the shots.
-Roughly one in four hospital workers in New York State are not vaccinated, and federal data say only 58.7% of nursing home staff in the U.S. are fully vaccinated.
+Health care workers were among the first Americans to become eligible for the COVID-19 vaccines, yet many continue to refuse the shots.
+Roughly 1 in 4 hospital workers in New York state are not vaccinated, and federal data says only 58.7% of nursing home staff in the U.S. are fully vaccinated.

-The medical groups said many health care facilities require immunization for influenza, hepatitis B, and pertussis to protect the vulnerable, so it makes sense to add COVID-19 as the dreaded delta variant spreads like wildfire in poorly vaccinated areas.
+The medical groups said many health care facilities require immunization for influenza, hepatitis B and pertussis to protect the vulnerable, so it makes sense to add COVID-19 as the delta variant quickly spreads in poorly vaccinated areas.

 “Vaccination is the primary way to put the pandemic behind us and avoid the return of stringent public health measures,” the letter says.
 “Unfortunately, many health care and long-term care personnel remain unvaccinated.
 As we move towards full [Food and Drug Administration] approval of the currently available vaccines, all health care workers should get vaccinated for their own health, and to protect their colleagues, families, residents of long-term care facilities and patients.”

-Some U.S. municipalities and organizations may be waiting for the FDA to grant a full license to the vaccine makers, which would put them on firm legal ground if workers challenge mandates.
+Some municipalities and organizations may be waiting for the FDA to grant full licenses to the vaccine makers, which would put them on firm legal ground if workers challenge mandates.

 White House press secretary Jen Psaki refused to guess when the FDA would grant full approval.

-“They look at a range of data and they make sure that when they make conclusions, and when they give full approval, they have confidence in the science and the data that backs that up,” she said Monday.
+“They look at a range of data, and they make sure that when they make conclusions, and when they give full approval, they have confidence in the science and the data that backs that up,” she said Monday.
 “It wouldn’t be responsible to expedite that process at a faster speed than the science and data allow.”

 Houston Methodist, a major hospital in Houston, won a court battle over its vaccine mandate.
-It convinced some experts t give employers the go-ahead to require the shots under their current status, known as emergency-use authorization.
+It persuaded some experts to give employers the go-ahead to require the shots under their current status, known as emergency-use authorization.

 Mr. de Blasio cited the city’s rights as an employer in requiring the shots to maintain a healthy labor force and work environment.

-The city’s largest public-employee union, the District Council 37, said Mr. de Blasio‘s testing requirement will be subject to bargaining under labor rules.
+The city’s largest public employee union, the District Council 37, said Mr. de Blasio‘s testing requirement will be subject to bargaining under labor rules.

 “If city hall intends to test our members weekly, they must first meet us at the table to bargain.
 While we encourage everyone to get vaccinated and support measures to ensure our members’ health and wellbeing, weekly testing is clearly subject to mandatory bargaining.
-New York City is a union town and that cannot be ignored.”
+New York City is a union town and that cannot be ignored,” the union said.

 The mayor has said widespread vaccination is the best way forward for the city.
-He‘s refused to revert to a mask mandate, saying it would penalize those who came forward for the shots and send a muddled message.
+He has refused to revert to a mask mandate, saying it would penalize those who came forward for the shots and send a muddled message.

 Officials in the city of St. Louis and St. Louis County had no such qualms.
 As of Monday, they are requiring people to wear masks within indoor public spaces.